emmajanedrews/base-template/_drafts/a-few-ways-to-get-rid-of-all-your-clutter-during-a-move.md

 **A garage sale** is another thing you can do.
 They’re a little bit long and tedious though, and when it’s done you typically won’t be able to find a charity that will accept what’s left over.&nbsp;

-**Lastly, you can have an estate service come in** and conduct an estate sale on the property and either sell or dispose of everything in it. **[Gone4Good]**(https://www.gone4good.com/) is a service that does this that we highly recommend.
+**Lastly, you can have an estate service come in** and conduct an estate sale on the property and either sell or dispose of everything in it.
+[Gone4Good](https://www.gone4good.com/)&nbsp;is a service that does this that we highly recommend.
 They’ll literally come to your house and clean out everything.
 They’ll dispose anything that has little or no value and sell anything that does have value at their store.
 They sell larger items on a commission basis.
 Their fee is negotiable based on how big your home is, how many items they take, and a few other factors.&nbsp;

 Here are some links related to the options and services listed above that you might find useful: